KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 W: MW _anmynedd, amynedd_ [m and f]
 PIE: \*men- "wait, remain" (IEW: 729)
 COGN: Skt. _ámaman_ [3s.prf.], Gr. _ménō_, Lat. _maneo_, Arm. _mnam_ "stay, expect", ToB _mäsketär_ "is located"
 ETYM: The Celtic proto-form cannot be reconstructed.
 OIr. _ainmne_ may be from \*an-men-ant-, while MW _anmynedd_ can come from \*an-men-iya, but in both cases the word formation is unclear.
-The prefix _an-_ is probably the intensive prefix, quite common in Insular Celtic, and sometimes compared to Gaul. _ande-_ (LEIA A-70).
+The prefix _an_- is probably the intensive prefix, quite common in Insular Celtic, and sometimes compared to Gaul. _ande_- (LEIA A-70).
 The attribution to the PIE root \*men- seems quite probable.
 REF: [EDPC]

 ### <a id="anniyo">\*ānniyo- "ring" (n)</a>